dudung/simple-website-md/docs/content/blog/new-blog-post.md

 ## remote image
-Remote image can be inseerte using its url
+Remote image can be inserted using its url

 ![](https://live.staticflickr.com/65535/52138328472_ed03a19955_w.jpg)